 The plot, while a bit different from the game storyline, is still true to the characters and their intentions.
 It should be noted that the movie came out just after Sonic 3, so at the time the movie really didn’t seem so different until the Dreamcast games arrived.
 The only faults I can find with it are that the English voices aren’t so great, then again the DVD has the Japanese track.

-Sonic had the better Game Boy Advance games
+Sonic the Hedgehog had the better Game Boy Advance games

 It must have stunk being a Mario fan when the Game Boy Advance released.
 Imagine, a handheld promising graphics comparable to the SNES with the promise of handheld Mario games.
 The original Game Boy had the Mario Land series, which featured new and original stories and stages for the handheld device.
 So what did the Game Boy Advance offer by way of Mario platforming games?
 Rereleases of SNES games!
 What more, those releases kicked off with the least loved Mario title, Super Mario Bros.
 2. Aside from adding collectible items, a scoring system and slightly different enemies and environments (ooh look, that Shy Guy is slightly larger!), Super Mario Advance is far from the handheld platformer that Mario fans deserved.
 What followed were rereleases of Super Mario World, Yoshi’s Island and Super Mario 3.
 Don’t get me wrong, they’re all good games, but would you rather have a rerelease or a brand new game?
 Enter Sonic.